3:00 pm – 5:00 pm

 Christopher Burnham, Vice Chairman and Managing Director of Deutsche Asset Management

-Join an intimate group of only 12 fellow Fulbrighters to meet Christopher Burnham, the current Vice Chairman and Managing Director of Deutsche Asset Management.
+Christopher Burnham is the current Vice Chairman and Managing Director of Deutsche Asset Management.
 Mr. Burnham left his post at the United Nations in November where he was the UN’s Under-Secretary-General of Management.
-Come and hear what it’s like to report directly to Kofi Annan, about his work as the highest-ranking American in the UN Secretariat, about his former career in business, about his service as Treasurer of the State of Connecticut, and about his three terms as a Connecticut State Representative.
+Mr. Burnham is the highest-ranking American in the UN Secretariat, has served as Treasurer of the State of Connecticut, and completed three terms as a Connecticut State Representative.
 Mr. Burnham has been lauded as a “beacon of hope for international cooperation which Senator Fulbright championed in his lifetime.”
 As a veteran of the United States Marine Corps Reserve who served as a platoon commander in the Gulf War, Mr. Burnham understands the importance of cultivating peace through international cooperation.
-Don’t miss this great opportunity to discuss his past, his present, and your future with Mr. Burnham.
-This is a not-to-be-missed program and a chance to learn about a very distinguished individual in world affairs!

 Didric Cederholm, Founding Partner and the Chief Investment Officer of Lion Point Capital